 TIP: Many airline sales feature airfares that are only good for travel on Tuesday, Wednesday or Saturday.

 Don’t Fly These Days

-Something else to keep in mind whenever you shop for airfare.
+Something else to keep in mind when you shop for airfare.

-- Most expensive days to fly, U.S. domestic: Fridays and Sundays
+- Most expensive days to fly, U.S. domestic: Usually Fridays and Sundays

 Again, it all comes down to demand.
-Airlines know these are the days we like to fly and they make us pay for them.
-Why are they so popular?
+Airlines know these are the days many people like to fly and are willing to pay more for.

-- Fridays: Vacation or leisure travelers can make the most of a weekend getaway or even a weeklong trip by starting at the earliest possible moment.
+- Fridays: Vacation or leisure travelers can make the most of a weekend getaway or even a weeklong trip by starting out on a Friday, the earliest possible moment.

-- Sundays: Business travelers with early Monday meetings will be fresh for early out-of-town Monday meetings plus they won’t have to worry about a delayed Monday flight.
+- Sundays: Business travelers with early Monday meetings like flying Sundays so they be fresh for early Monday meetings, and they won’t have to worry about being late if there are Monday flight delays.

 When You Can’t Fly the Cheapest Days

-Split the difference: Fly one of the cheap days (doesn’t matter if it’s coming or going) and you’ll still save something.
+Split the difference: Fly one of the cheap days (doesn’t matter if it’s departure or return) and you will usually still save something.
 Take what you can get.